geyang/episodeyang.github.io-old/_posts/2017-02-27-boltzmann-entropy-kl-divergence.md

 To derive $\eqref{def_H}$, we need the partition function.
 We will again work with the Canonical ensemble.
-Suppose the small system in the ensemble has two microstates $1$ and $2$, we can then derive that the relative probability between the occurrence of these states is
+Suppose the small system in the ensemble has two microstates $1$ and $2$, then the relative probability between the occurrence of these states would be
 \begin{align}
 \frac{P_1}{P_2} = e^{-\Delta{E}/k_\beta T}. \label{rel_P}
 \end{align}
-The minus sign comes from the assumption that the entropy of the two microstates are both 0 because there is no disorder.
-Because the overall combined system for which the multiplicity needs to be conserved.
-(Canonical Ensemble)
+The minus sign comes from the following: we assume that the entropy of the two microstates are both 0 because there is no disorder.
+Now because the overall combined system need to have its multiplicity conserved, the likelihood of $1$ happening over $2$ is one over the probability of states for the rest of the combined system.
 \begin{align}
 P_i = Z^{-1} \cdot e^{- \beta \epsilon_i} \label{def_P}
 \end{align}